-I want to encourage you to read through this post and find the strength to take the first step.
+If you’re struggling with your finances, read through this post and find the strength to take the first step.
 Just one step.
 Then another.
 And another.

-8 Steps to Improve Your Finances Today
+8 Steps To Improve Your Finances Today

 1. Take Your Financial Inventory